Addressing interpersonal harm in online gaming communities: the opportunities and challenges for a restorative justice approach: methods

-Our interviews with Discord moderators were intended to help us understand how they deal with harm in their communities and their attitudes toward using restorative justice to repair the harm.
-Additionally, since the facilitator is an essential role in offline restorative justice practices, we explored the possibility of creating a corresponding role in online scenarios.
-Moderators have the closest currently existing role to a facilitator.
-Therefore, we sought to learn their perspectives on assuming this role.
-During interviews with moderators, we first asked questions about the harm cases they had handled in their communities and their decision rationales.
-We then introduced the restorative justice process and asked them to reflect on using it as an alternative approach to address the harm cases they had handled in their communities.
-We also asked moderators for their thoughts about serving as restorative justice facilitators on those cases.
+Our \textbf{interviews with Discord moderators }were intended to assess how they deal with harm in their communities and their attitudes toward using restorative justice to repair the harm.
+Additionally, since the facilitator is essential in offline restorative justice practices, we explored the possibility of creating a corresponding role in online scenarios.
+Since moderators have the closest currently existing role to a facilitator, we sought to learn their perspectives on assuming this role.
+During interviews with them, we first asked about the harm cases they had handled in their communities and their decision rationales.
+We then introduced the idea of a victim-offender conference and asked them to (1) reflect on potentially using it as an alternative approach for addressing harm cases they had handled in their communities and (2) share their thoughts about serving as restorative justice facilitators on those cases.

-It is challenging to elicit people's perspectives on a hypothetical process or a process about which they lack previous knowledge.
-To make restorative justice more concrete, we asked participants to imagine a restorative justice process with the actual harm cases they had experienced or handled.
-Additionally, we answered participants' follow-up questions after introducing the restorative justice framework and corrected any misconceptions about it that we identified in our discussions.
+It is challenging to elicit people's perspectives on a hypothetical process or a process they lack previous knowledge about.
+To make restorative justice concepts more concrete, we asked participants to imagine a restorative justice process based on actual harm cases they had experienced or handled.
+Additionally, we answered their follow-up questions and corrected any misconceptions we identified in our discussions.
 We continued analyzing our interview data as we recruited and interviewed more participants.
 We ceased recruiting when our analysis reached theoretical saturation \cite{charmaz_constructing_2006}.